lucky21112/Face_Detection/README.md

 # Face_Detection
-In this project we have taken an image and try to detect all the faces in the image using Haar Cascade
+In this project we have taken an image and try to detect all the faces in the image using Haar Cascade file.